sapegin/dotfiles/setup/Readme.md

 ### zsh

-Installs zsh and Oh My Zsh, registers zsh as the default shell.
+Installs zsh, registers zsh as the default shell.

 ### osx